MohamadElgendy23/MohamadElgendy23/README.md

 # **👋🏼 Hi there, I'm Mohamad!**
 🚀 About Me
-I'm an aspiring Full Stack Developer passionate about creating impactful web applications.
+I'm a Software Engineer passionate about creating impactful web applications.
-Currently, I'm seeking opportunities where I can leverage my skills in:
+Currently, my skills lies in:

 ⚡ JavaScript